 4. School records for all your children

 When you enroll your children in a Canadian school, it will be helpful to bring their school records.
 These records will help the school to place your children into the right grade at school.
 Read more to an overview of the Canadian education system.

 5. Children’s immunization records

-6. Copies of all post-secondary diplomas, degrees and even academic transcripts for all adults
+6. Copies of all post-secondary diplomas, degrees, and even academic transcripts for all adults

-It’s a good idea to find out what documents the professional association, academic institution or credential assessment agency requires before you come to Canada.
+It’s a good idea to find out what documents the professional association, academic institution, or credential assessment agency requires before you come to Canada.
 This will also save you time and money.

 7. Reference letters with contact details from former employers